RosanneUssery/HTMLAssessment/README.md

 HTML Assessment

-Use the text editor of your choice to create a new file, assessment.html, with a correctly structured HTML document skeleton including a document title.
-Inside of this document you are going to be adding elements with their respective section headers, demonstrating your knowledge of basic HTML markup.

-An example of the finished product can be found here.
-Note it is not very good looking, that's where CSS will come into play!!*
-Add a second-level section header "TEXT", and under it three paragraphs.
-The second paragraph should be formatted as a block quotation and emphasized.
-The first word of each paragraph should be in bold.
 Add another section header with the title "TABLE" with data to simulate a game score for the Broncos.
 Creating a table similar to the one shown below, using both colspan and rowspan attributes.
 Don't worry about styling it, just lay out a table that follows the pattern.
 Give the table a header, footer, and caption.
 HTML Table